yunweic/python_graphql/README.md

 ## Login to get JWT Token and Refresh expired token

+1. Change the url to point to the REST API server
-1. Use the login and refresh REST API in the POSTMAN template
+2. Use the login and refresh REST API in the POSTMAN template
-2. Change the url to point to the REST API server
+3. username: yunwei
+4. password: password

-# Deploy to AWS
+# CI/CD

-## Manually build the login application into Docker image
+## Manually build the login application into Docker image locally

 1. docker build -t <IMAGE_NAME> <PATH_TO_DOCKERFILE>

 ## Continuous integraiton

-1. TravisCI will automatically build the docker image and upload to dockerhub once code is pushed to master
+1. TravisCI will automatically build the docker image and upload to dockerhub once code is pushed to master on GitHub

+## deploy each service (reverseproxy-svc, svc-graphql-login, svc-graphql) to AWS EKS

+1. cmd > `kubectl apply -f deployment.yaml` to deploy pods on AWS EKS
+2. cmd > `kubectl get pods` to check the newly deployed pods on AWS EKS
+3. cmd > `kubectl apply -f service.yaml` to deploy service on AWS EKS
+4. cmd > `kubectl get services` to check the newly deployed services on AWS EKS

+## Verify the service is working

+1. cmd > `kubectl port-forward service/reverseproxy-svc 8080:8080` to make the service accessible locally
+2.